Tara-Engine/Tara/MaterialDocs.md

 ```
 vec2 Phong(float attenuationLinear, float attenuationQuadratic);
 ```
-The Phong function calculates Phong lighting for the light, with the provided attentuation factors.
+The Phong function calculates Phong lighting for the light, with the provided attenuation factors.
 Good default values are `(0.07, 0.017)`.
-As for the return value it is a vec2 of either `{diffuseFactor, specularFactor}` or `{ambientFactor, 0}`, depending on the light type. (ie, the first for all lights but AmbientLight, and the second for AmbientLight).
+As for the return value it is a vec2 of either `{diffuseFactor, specularFactor}` or `{ambientFactor, 0}`, depending on the light type. (i.e., the first for all lights but AmbientLight, and the second for AmbientLight).
 Since both diffuse and ambient factors are usually treated in the same way (multiplied by the light color, and the diffuse color of the material) this is fairly safe to ignore.

 ## shadow
 `#include <shadow>`